gaborstats/rossman-sales/README.md

-# rossman-sales
+# rossmann-sales
-The task was to predict Rossman sales with a statistical model that is not too complicated but still performs well.
+The task was to predict Rossmann sales with a statistical model that is not too complicated but still performs well.
 Linear regression could not be used.

 I used decision tree with 5 fold cross-validation that could achieve R2 = 0.93 on the validation set.